Eridan-Games-Studio/eridan-wiki/docs/worlds/haven/GM-Guide.md

 ### The Chaos Pool

-The [[Core-Rules#chaos-pool|Chaos Pool]] represents Haven's will — the unpredictable pulse of the city, the grinding gears beneath the streets, the quiet rage of things left forgotten.
+The [Chaos Pool](worlds/haven/Core-Rules.md#chaos-pool) represents Haven's will — the unpredictable pulse of the city, the grinding gears beneath the streets, the quiet rage of things left forgotten.
 It's not a punishment system; it's how the world reminds the players that every action leaves ripples.

 You add one die to the Chaos Pool when something tilts the balance of control — when order falters, reality bends, or the city takes notice.